Browser does not support script.

 Katherine

 I am really looking forward to meeting all the participants and hope you will enjoy it as much as I will.
 Outside of work, I am partial to a good brunch outing and love going to the theatre, musicals are my guilty pleasure!
 As Student Recruitment Manager, I am responsible for participant safety, wellbeing and overall enjoyment at this event!
-If there is anything you wish to discuss ahead of Wednesday 12 July, please get in touch with me on k.parsons@yorksj.ac.uk.
+I have been at YSJ for 12 years and this will be my tenth residential; it's always the event I look forward to the most!
+It's really inspiring to see participants gain so much from the experience.
+If there is anything you wish to discuss ahead of the event, please get in touch with me at k.parsons@yorksj.ac.uk.

 Ollie